apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/2-create-nn.md

 ## Chain layers into a neural network using nn.Sequential

-Sequential provides a special way of rapidly building networks when the network architecture follows a common design pattern: the layers look like a stack of pancakes.
-Many networks follow this pattern: a bunch of layers, one stacked on top of another, where the output of each layer is fed directly to the input of the following layer.
-To use sequential, simply provide a list of layers (we pass them in by calling `net.add(<Layer goes here!>`).
+Sequential provides a special way of rapidly building networks when when the network architecture follows a common design pattern: the layers look like a stack of pancakes.
+Many networks follow this pattern: a bunch of layers, one stacked on top of another, where the output of each layer is fed directly to the input to the next layer.
+To use sequential, simply provide a list of layers (pass in the layers by calling `net.add(<Layer goes here!>`).
 To do this you can use your previous example of Dense layers and create a 3-layer multi layer perceptron.
 You can create a sequential block using `nn.Sequential()` method and add layers using `add()` method.

 ```python
 net = nn.Sequential()